bobuk/hiring-here/Senior_DevOps.md

 ## Role Overview

 We are looking for a **Senior DevOps Engineer** to join our Platform team.
 You will be responsible for ensuring that all infrastructure is running smoothly and efficiently, and for providing support to the development team.
+The focus of the role is on bare-metal environments, virtualization, and classic system administration, experience with cloud platforms is a plus.

 ---